T20 World Cup: England captain Jos Buttler promises '100 per cent intensity' ahead of Scotland opener

-Watch England's T20 World Cup opener vs Scotland live on Sky Sports from 3pm on Tuesday (3.30pm first ball); Jos Buttler promises "100 per cent intensity" as Scotland look to shock England again; Jofra Archer set to play in Barbados but will it be Mark Wood or Reece Topley with him?
+Watch England's T20 World Cup opener vs Scotland live on Sky Sports from 3pm Tuesday (3.30pm first ball); Jos Buttler promises "100 per cent intensity" as Scotland look to shock England again; Jofra Archer set to play but will it be Mark Wood or Reece Topley with him?

-England captain Jos Buttler has promised "100 per cent intensity" in their T20 World Cup as Scotland look to shock their neighbours in white-ball cricket once again.
+England captain Jos Buttler has promised "100 per cent intensity" in their first T20 World Cup match as Scotland look to shock their neighbours in white-ball cricket once again.

 "We're fully focused on this game and need to make sure we bring 100 per cent intensity to that first of all.
 Every game we have to be right on it.
 All we are focused on is Scotland.
 That is the biggest and most important thing right now."